online-ml/river/README.md

 * (DONE) Find out why in knn lines 90-100 the new_ind (for new_indexes) the new indexes come in a list of list and not simply a list

-* I may be doing something wrong.
+* (DONE) I may be doing something wrong.
 When using adwin to manage window size, is there no window_max_size, because the algorithm is a little slow
-* Pipeline has a comment on validate_steps
+* (DONE) Pipeline has a comment on validate_steps
-* Better accuracy on fixed size windows
+* (DONE) Better accuracy on fixed size windows
-* In knn with adwin, what to feed adwin in the first k samples given to partial_fit
+* (DONE) In knn with adwin, what to feed adwin in the first k samples given to partial_fit

-* oza bagging, leverage bagging
+* (DONE) oza bagging, leverage bagging
 * (DONE) finish working on knn wiht adwin

 * (DONE) Not all learners in OzaBagging receive pre train because of the k variable drawn from a poisson distribution